cclow/50sfit/_posts/2016-10-18-starting_with_food.md

 To most people, the word "diet" means short term partial starvation or meal replacements as a drastic measure to lose body fat.
-This is not the type of diet we're after. [^fasting-exception] An effective diet is one that can be maintain over the long term, and one that enhances and maintains our health.
+This is not the type of diet we're after. [^fasting-exception] An effective diet is one that can be maintained over the long term and one that enhances and maintains our health.

-Such a diet must firstly contain and provide the nutrients that enables the proper building, repair, and functioning of our bodies.
+Such a diet must firstly contain and provide the nutrients that enable the proper building, repair, and functioning of our bodies.
 It must provide macro and micro nutrients which support the many complex chemical processes that enable us to live.[^biome]

 Secondly, a maintainable diet must be a satiating one.